 - Official SAT and/or *ACT Scores (Test scores sent from the high school are considered official if they are included on the transcript or sent from the school registrar.)

-You are assured admission if you are graduating from an accredited high school and present the required combination of high school class rank and college entrance test scores indicated below.
+You have assured admission if you are graduating from high school and present the required combination of high school class rank and college entrance test scores indicated below.

 (excluding top 10%)

-We expect students to be academically prepared for success as students at Texas Tech; therefore, we specifically consider academic performance, standardized test scores and educational preparation.
+We expect students to be academically prepared for success as students at Texas Tech; therefore, we specifically consider academic performance and educational preparation.
 Additional information used to evaluate a student's potential for success includes:

 Human Sciences - Interior Design